bistro-its-berkeley/BISTRO-Starter-Kit/docs/How_to_run_a_simulation.md

 For your convenience, we've provided several interfaces to running simulations.

 ### 2.1.
 Running Using Python API
-A python utility, [/competition_executor.py](./utilities/competition_executor.py) is available in [/utilities](./utilities) to simplify the interface to docker.
-See the accompanying ["Starter Kit Utilities Tutorial" Jupyter notebook](./examples/Starter Kit Utilities Tutorial.ipynb) for instructions on its use.
+A python utility, [`competition_executor.py`](/utilities/competition_executor.py) is available in the [`utilities`](/utilities) folder to simplify the interface to docker.
+See the accompanying ["Starter Kit Utilities Tutorial" Jupyter notebook](/examples/Starter Kit Utilities Tutorial.ipynb) for instructions on its use.

 ### 2.2.
 Running a Container From the Command Line